g0r1v3r4/azure-docs/articles/operator-nexus/troubleshoot-remote-storage-bmm.md

 ## Raising A Ticket For Storage BMM Health Issues
 If the BMM is unhealthy due to issues with remote storage, a ticket will need to be raised.
 Please raise a ticket containing the cluster name, BMM name, the "Availability Impacting Reason", and the fact that the issue is in remote storage.
-This will lead to faster triage sof your ticket.
+This will lead to faster triage of your ticket.